Existence theorem for sub-Lorentzian problems: Sub-Lorentzian manifolds

 \end{definition}

-Note that, cone $C^+_x$ must be closed due to uppersemicontinuity of the antinorm.
-Moreover, if $\nu_x|_{C^+_x}\not\equiv0$, then $\nu_x(\ri{C^+_x}) > 0$ where $\ri{C^+_x}$ denotes a relative interior of the cone $C^+_x$.
+Note that, cone $C^+_x$ must be closed due to upper semicontinuity of the antinorm.
+Moreover, if $\nu_x|_{C^+_x}\not\equiv0$, then $\nu_x|_{\ri{C^+_x}} > 0$ where $\ri{C^+_x}$ denotes the relative interior of the cone $C^+_x$.
 Indeed, if a concave function attains its minimum at a point lying in the relative interior of its domain, then this function is constant on the domain.

 \begin{definition}

 Let $M$ be a smooth manifold, and at each point $x \in M$, let there be given a non-empty, convex, and pointed cone\footnote{Meaning the apex of the cone is $0\in T_xM$, and the cone $C^+_x$ does not contain any lines.} $C^+_x \subset T_xM$ equipped with an anti-norm $\nu_x$.
 We will refer to the triple $(M, C^+, \nu)$ as a \emph{sub-Lorentzian manifold}.